 - Crayons: Many children start to enjoy coloring (aka scribbling) in this age range.
 This is great for sparking creativity.
 Crayons up to 24 Months

 - Toys to Mimic: Your child will continue to show interest in toys to mimic.
 These toys stimulate the imagination as well as help your child learn about the grown-up world.
 Along with toys listed in the 10-12 month post (Best Toys for Baby: Ages 10-12 Months), the toy kitchen became a favorite for both of my children in this age range.
 They both still love it at the ages of 3.5 and 21 months.
 There are so many different Kitchens out there.
 I remember spending a lot of time looking through them when picking one when Brayden was about 18 months old.
 We settled on the Little Tikes Cookin Fun Interactive Kitchen.
 While deciding, look through and decide what interests you.
 Then read reviews about it online to see what others think of it who have bought it.
 Consider pricing and space available to you.
 It doesn’t need to be expensive.
-Both my parents and my husband’s parents have a kitchen similar to the Star Kitchen, which is about $100 dollars less expensive than the one we bought.
 My children enjoy playing with those kitchens just as much.
 Kitchen Accessories seem to contribute to the fun of the kitchen more so than the actual kitchen.

 - Sandbox Toys: Dump trucks, sand wheels, buckets, shovels, Sandbox Toys are another category that is going to be interesting now and for years to come.

 - Bath Toys: Bath toys are great.
 See this post for my favorite bath toys: Best Toys for Baby: Bath Toys